-- So far does not support bulk GET operations. - Does so far not support bulk update of relationships.
+• Does so far not support bulk update of relationships.

-With support for POST, PATCH and DELETE operations the most important building blocks should be in place.
+With support for GET (find-one only), POST, PATCH and DELETE operations the most important building blocks should be in place.
 The limitations are expected to be addressed at some point as well, contributions welcomed.